 Operational flexibility provisions allow owners or operators to make certain changes at their facility without a permit modification.
 The following sections describe the provisions and the procedures owners or operators must follow to utilize operational flexibility:

 (1) Alternative Operating Scenarios.
-Owners or operators may identify as many reasonably anticipated alternative operating scenarios in the permit application as possible and request the approval of the Department for incorporation of the scenarios in the permit:
+Owners or operators may identify as many reasonably anticipated alternative operating scenarios in the permit application as possible and request the approval of DEQ for incorporation of the scenarios in the permit:

 (a) Alternative operating scenarios mean the different conditions, including equipment configurations or process parameters, under which a source can operate that: